 Easy peasy, right?

-Sunday rolls around and it’s noon and we get in the car and drive, drive, drive to Fort Collins, we already have a kick mat seat protector so driving feels great.
+Sunday rolls around and it’s noon and we get in the car and drive, drive, drive to Fort Collins.
 We get there at, like, 3ish.
 The hotel tells us that our rooms are not quite ready yet (DANGER!
 DANGER!) and we can go get lunch and check in after they’re cleaned up.
 Okay, fine.

 Anyway, when I was a kid going to college in Fort Collins, I didn’t have a whole lot of pocket cash.
 Occasionally I would go with friends out, but I couldn’t afford anything to eat.
 So I’d get water and sit there and enjoy their company.
 But, in the back of my head, I thought “Someday, when I have money, I’m going to eat here.”